 Paramedics respond on life threatening (or potentially life threatening) emergencies as well as other serious calls.
 They assist in caring for the seriously injured or ill patients.
 Any emergency call that involves a life-threatening situation will have a paramedic respond to it.

-Paramedics at Henrietta Ambulance are trained to:
+Paramedics at CHS Healthcare are trained to:

 - Start IV or IO access (intravenous or intraosseous)

 - Administer advanced medications – over 25 different drugs